zama-ai/concrete/docs/howto/deploy.md

 unserialized_args  = server.client_specs.unserialize_public_args(serialized_args)
 ```

-And you can perform the computation like so:
+And you can perform the computation as well:

 <!--pytest-codeblocks:skip-->
 ```python